gomorpheus/morpheus-docs/integration_guides/Clouds/vmware/getting_started.rst

 ..
 NOTE:: This feature requires a minimum API version of vCenter 6.5.
 The API version can be edited by navigating to 'Infrastructure > Clouds' and clicking the edit (pencil) button in the row for the relevant cloud.
 The field is labeled 'VERSION'.

-Tags can be created on-demand when provisioning from the 'CONFIGURE' tab of the 'CREATE INSTANCE' wizard (Provisioning > Instances).
+Tags can be created on-demand when provisioning from the 'CONFIGURE' tab of the 'CREATE INSTANCE' wizard (|ProIns|).
 Within the 'Metadata' drawer, you will see sets of fields to enter key/value pairs.
 On creation of the instance, this metadata will be synced into vCenter.

 'Inputs' from your library can also be exported as metadata for use with vCenter.
-When adding or editing a new Input (Provisioning > Library > InputS), simply mark the box labeled 'EXPORT AS METADATA'.
+When adding or editing a new Input (|LibOptInp|), simply mark the box labeled 'EXPORT AS METADATA'.
 The 'FIELD NAME' becomes the tag category in VMWare.

 .. image:: /images/integration_guides/clouds/tagging_at_provisioning.png